meilisearch/documentation/learn/cookbooks/digitalocean_droplet.md

 ### 8. Test Meilisearch

-Once created, click on the droplet's public IP address to copy it:
+Once created, click on the Droplet's public IP address to copy it:

 ![meilisearch-droplet-name instance's IP: 165.227.56.77](/digitalocean/copy-ip.png)